 - 2019 Chambers USA ranked Blank Rome for Environment in Pennsylvania

-- Litigation – Environmental: Philadelphia (Tier 1) and New Jersey
+- Litigation – Environmental in Philadelphia (Tier 1) and New Jersey